dib-lab/dibsi/CarpentryConWest.md

 # CarpentryCon West 2018

-Join us for CarpentryCon West!
-We’ve got housing and space for Carpentries folks of all stripes — from new fans to veteran community-members, from all disciplines, near and far.
+We’re inviting Carpentries folks of all stripes — from new fans to veteran community-members, from all disciplines, near and far — to join us for CarpentryCon West!
+We’ve got housing and space for [DIBSI 2018](http://ivory.idyll.org/dibsi/), our annual bioinformatics summer institute, so we’ve set aside **Friday evening through Sunday morning, June 29-July 1**, for a Carpentries gathering in sunny Davis, California.
+Things you can expect to find include:

-## When: Friday, June 29 - Sunday, July 1, 2018
-Carpentry Con will run from Friday evening through Sunday morning in sunny Davis, California.

 ## What to expect
 - Lots of social time with a small, friendly Carpentries community!